Jaipal Singh Munda: Personal life

-Jaipal Singh Munda married Tara Wienfried Majumdar, the daughter of P.K Mujumdar and Egnesh Mujumdar in 1931 in Darjeeling in a Christian marriage ceremony.
-He had three children with Tara, two sons Birendra and Jayant and daughter Janki.
-Tara Banarjee was counsin of General Jayanto Nath Chaudhuri and grand daughter of Congress President Womesh Chunder Bonnerjee.
-His second marriage was with Jahanara Jeyaratnam, the daughter of a Sri Lankan who joined the Indian Civil service in 1954 who was srilankan Tamil.
+Jaipal Singh Munda married Tara Wienfried Majumdar, the daughter of P. K. Majumdar and Janaki Agnes Penelope Majumdar (daughter of Hemangini and W. C. Bonnerjee, the president of Indian National Congress), in a Christian marriage ceremony in Darjeeling in 1931.
+He and Tara had three children: two sons Birendra and Jayant, and a daughter, Janki.
+Tara Majumdar was a cousin of General Jayanto Nath Chaudhuri and a granddaughter of Congress President Womesh Chunder Bonnerjee.
+Munda’s second marriage was to Jahanara Jeyaratnam, the daughter of a Sri Lankan Tamil who joined the Indian Civil service in 1954.
 He had one son with Jahanara, Ranjit Jeyaratnam.

 Career

-Singh was selected to work in the Indian Civil Service, from which he later resigned.
+Jaipal Singh Munda was selected to work in the Indian Civil Service, from which he later resigned.
 In 1934, he became a teacher at the Prince of Wales College at Achimota, Gold Coast, Ghana.
 In 1937, he returned to India as the Principal of the Rajkumar College, Raipur.
 In 1938, he joined the Bikaner princely state as foreign secretary.

-Singh thought that with his varied experience he could be more useful to the country if he worked in the sphere of education.
+Munda thought that with his varied experience he could be more useful to the country if he worked in the sphere of education.
 He wrote letters to the Bihar Congress President, Rajendra Prasad, asking to be allowed to contribute to Bihar's education sector, but received no positive answers.
-In the last month of 1938, Singh visited Patna and Ranchi.
+In the last month of 1938, Munda visited Patna and Ranchi.
 During this visit, he decided to enter politics by seeing the poor condition of the tribal people.

-Singh became president of Adivasi Mahasabha in 1939.
+Munda became president of Adivasi Mahasabha in 1939.
 In 1940 at Ramgarh session of Congress, he discussed with Subash Chandra Bose the need to form separate state Jharkhand.
 Subash Chandra Bose replied that such request will affect the freedom struggle.
-After the independence of India, the Adivasi Mahasabha re-emerged as Jharkhand Party and it accommodated non-tribal people to achieve long-term goals.
-He is popularly known as "Marang Gomke (meaning Great Leader) by the Adivasis of Chhotanagpur.
+In 1946, he elected for Constituent Assembly of India, which formed to draft the Constitution of India.
+After the independence of India, the Adivasi Mahasabha re-emerged as Jharkhand Party in 1949-50 and it accommodated non-tribal people to achieve long-term goals.
+He is popularly known as "Marang Gomke" (meaning Great Leader in Santali) by the Adivasis of Chhotanagpur.

-Jharkhand Party participated in election in 1952 and won 32 seats in Bihar legislative assembly.
-In 1955, Jharkhand party submitted a memorandum for creation of a separate state Jharkhand consisting of the tribal area of South Bihar to States Reorganization Commission but the demand was not conceded because the region had many languages and had no link language, Hindustani was majority language, tribal were in minority and there would be adverse effects of economy of state after separation.